Tiger9406/StarStalker/README.md

 11. There is a reset view option to reset your camera back to its original position.
 12. There is also a settings option to render a higher number of stars in great detail.
 13. There is a filter option where you can specify the number of stars you want to see based on different properties.
+14. After filtering the viewport, you will see how fast each algorithm took to run and compare which one was more efficient.
+(In most cases you will find that the algorithms that uses a heap to get a k amount of elements is faster than quicksort)
-14. Quick note, after selecting a constellation group you may have to look around to see the constellation as it may not be facing the camera's original position.
+15. Quick note, after selecting a constellation group you may have to look around to see the constellation as it may not be facing the camera's original position.
-15. Lastly, for certain options you may have a hard time seeing the stars due to their vast distance from the Earth.
+16. Lastly, for certain options you may have a hard time seeing the stars due to their vast distance from the Earth.
 So we recommend inputing a large number for the star count when exploring these options.

 Enjoy Exploring the Cosmos!!